Christopher D. Johnson

 Education

-Mr. Johnson holds a Bachelor's of Art (B.A) degree in English from Michigan State University; a Juris Doctor from New York Law School; and an Advanced Masters in Law (LLM) in Air and Space Law from Leiden University’s International Institute of Air and Space Law.
-He also has professional certificates from New York University’s School of Continuing and Professional Studies, and the Oxford Institute of Legal Practice, and European Centre for Space Law (ECSL) 2010 Summer Program in Space Law and Policy at the Universidad de Jaén, Spain.
-He also attended the International Space University (ISU) 2011 Space Studies Program in Graz, Austria with scholarships from the European Space Agency and the UK Space Agency, and the 2012 ISU Masters in Science program in Strasbourg, France with a scholarship from the European Space Agency.
-Since 2013, he has returned to ISU to serve as a Teaching Associate and Guest Lecturer, and as Departmental Chair in the Space Policy, Economics, and Law (PEL) department at the ISU SSP in Haifa, Israel (2016) and Delft, Netherlands (2018).
+Mr. Johnson holds a Bachelor's of Art degree from Michigan State University, a Juris Doctor from New York Law School, and an Advanced Masters in Law in Air and Space Law from Leiden University’s International Institute of Air and Space Law (IIASL).
+He also has professional certificates from New York University’s School of Continuing and Professional Studies, the Oxford Institute of Legal Practice, the European Centre for Space Law (ECSL), the Hague Academy of International Law, and the International Institute of Humanitarian Law (IIHL).

 Mr. Johnson was admitted to practice law in New York State in 2005, in England and Wales in 2008, and in the District of Columbia in 2016.